shruthivis/notes/computing/programming/tips/misc_tips.md

 Avoid writing loops in interpreted languages without ’just in time compiling’ facilities - like Matlab: use a compiled language like C instead: otherwise interpretation costs for executing the code piles up.

-## Automatic logging

-Corresponding to each experiment, create a log file with a time stamp automatically, perhaps of the same name.

 ## Code reuse
 Don’t rewrite the same logic multiple times: put it away in functions.